uspki/policies/certificate-policy.md

 This policy promotes automation to improve U.S. Federal Government efficiencies.
 This policy also incorporates Certificate Transparency as a key component for publicly accessible and accountable services operated by the U.S. Federal Government.

-This policy is applicable to all Certification Authorities within a chain of trust under the **U.S. Federal Public Trust TLS Root CA**.
+This policy is applicable to all Certification Authorities within a chain of trust under the **U.S. Federal TLS Root CA**.

 The terms and provisions of this certificate policy shall be interpreted under and governed by applicable Federal law.

 ## 1.1.1 Scope
-[TBD - statements for scoping to TLS server authentication certificates] [TBD - statements for enterprise trust versus public trust and definition]
+The scope of the U.S. Federal Public Trust TLS PKI includes the Certification Authorities used for issuing and managing Transport Layer Security (TLS) certificates for U.S. Federal Government services.
+The scope is limited to:
+- Services that resolve at a registered Internet sub-domain under the .gov and .mil Top Level Domains
+- Services that are accessible on the Internet

+U.S. Federal Government departments and agencies own and operate services that are not accessible on the Internet and are only accessible from the U.S. Government's intranets and internal networks.
+These intranet only services should consider using TLS certificates from CAs used for the Federal Enterprise in lieu of the Publicly Trusted certificates covered under this policies.
+The Federal Enterprise CAs could include only locally trusted CAs operated by the department or agency or a CA operated under one of the other Federal PKI certificate policies.

+The intranet only services may apply for TLS certificates issued under this policy if: i) the identification and authentication requirements (Section 3) can be met in entirety, and ii) the information to be contained in the certificate can be publicly disclosed without any redaction.

 ## 1.1.2 Compliance
 This Certificate Policy conforms to the current version of the Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates published at http://www.cabforum.org.
 In the event of any inconsistency between this document and those Baseline Requirements, those Baseline Requirements take precedence over this document.